 Further aloft in the shadow of the parkway is Big Jim’s, a legendary bare-bones, old Pittsburgh style bar with a loyal following.
 Down the street is Saint John Chrysostom Byzantine Catholic Church, where Andy Warhol was baptized.

 Wedged between Hazelwood to the south, Oakland to the north and Squirrel Hill to the east, Greenfield’s hilly topography offers magnificent views of Downtown and Schenley Park.
 On foot or bike, it’s an easy jaunt from Greenfield to Squirrel Hill’s abundant eateries and shops.

 The community is less pricey than many of its neighboring enclaves, but just as convenient to their amenities, so first-time homebuyers love it.

-Green Bay Packers head coach Mike McCarthy grew up in Greenfield and attended neighborhood school Saint Rosalia Academy.
+Green Bay Packers head coach Mike McCarthy grew up in Greenfield and attended neighborhood school Saint Rosalia Academy, which has closed.
 A legendary baseball, basketball and football hero around these parts, McCarthy still contributes thousands of dollars every year to his alma mater and to the Greenfield Baseball Association.
 Established in 1951, this long-running city youth league keeps the neighborhood’s love of baseball alive.
 Bud Hammer, a janitor from Saint Rosalia’s early days, taught baseball to local boys and now has a field in the neighborhood named for him.

 Because Greenfield is mostly residential, its many single-lane, two-way streets typically avoid congestion.
 The main roads—Murray and Greenfield avenues and Beechwood Boulevard—send traffic to the neighborhood’s business districts and down to the Waterfront shopping district in Homestead.
 Greenfield also offers easy access to I-376 and to Downtown via Second Avenue.